twoelz/symbaduct/README.md

 Andronis, Paul & Layng, T. V. & Goldiamond, Israel.
 (1997).
 Contingency adduction of “symbolic aggression” by pigeons.
 The Analysis of Verbal Behavior, 14, 5-17. https://doi.org/10.1007/bf03392913

-The code for this experiment was requested, and the experiment was first conducted by Mariana Ribeiro Souza, as her PhD Dissertation in Experimental Psychology: Behavior Analysis, defended in 2019 @ Pontifícia Universidade Católica de São Paulo.
+Mariana Ribeiro Souza had the original idea and requested for this code.
+The experiment was also first conducted by Mariana Ribeiro Souza, as her PhD Dissertation in Experimental Psychology: Behavior Analysis, defended in 2019 @ Pontifícia Universidade Católica de São Paulo.
 Link to the dissertation:
 https://www.pucsp.br/sites/default/files/download/posgraduacao/programas/psicologia-experimental/mariana-ribeiro-de-souza.pdf